stephenjohnlimb/boot/K8s.md

 # Flip back again
 kubectl config use-context test

+# So hopefully you can now see the point of a 'context'

 # Now use same command to deploy and expose the nginx container as we did in the 'default' namespace
 kubectl create deployment nginx-try --image=localhost:32000/nginx:1.22